heart/CarBode-Barcode-Scanner-For-SwiftUI/README.md

 The iOS simulator doesn't support the camera yet but you can set a mock barcode for iOS simulator.

-No need to remove the mock barcode it will only use for iOS simulator.
+No need to remove the mock barcode from the production app it will only use for iOS simulator.
 ```Swift
  CBScanner(supportBarcode: [.qr, .code128])
             .interval(delay: 1.0)